ORNL-CEES/DataTransferKit/README.rst

       deprecated) version 1.0 API using the new 2.0 implementation.
 See the notes below for more details.

+    * C Interfaces.
+Provides basic C interfaces to a subset of DTK algorithms.

+    * Fortran Interfaces.
+Provides basic Fortran interfaces to a subset of DTK algorithms.

     Outside of the DTK source code, other applications have implementations of the DTK client interfaces in their code base that may be used to leverage the DTK services and interoperate